 Here we address some of the most common food myths and ask the experts what we really should be eating...

 The reality: Although a diet that is low in fat can help you to control your weight and lower your cholesterol, there’s no need to avoid fat altogether.

 The expert opinion: Eleanor Donaldson, from the British Dietetic Association 'We do need some fat in our diets.
 For example, omega fats are great for circulation and can reduce the risk of heart disease.'

 Why not try...?
 Oily fish such as salmon, mackerel, pilchards and sardines are good sources of omega fats.
 Use olive or sunflower oil for cooking, and if trying to reduce the amount of fat you eat, there are a number of different options to try.

 What's the myth?
-Fresh fruit and veg is best
+Fresh fruit and vegetables is best

-The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh food and veg before it goes off.
+The reality: Unless you’re feeding a family, it can be hard to get through a variety of fresh fruit and vegetables before it goes off.
 Buying tinned or frozen means that you only use what you need, so there’s less waste.

 The expert opinion: Eleanor Donaldson says: 'Freezing preserves the food’s vitamin and mineral content, is a great way to get your recommended 5-a-day and there is no wastage from peel, seeds and stalks.'

 Why not try...?
-Why not eat frozen veg with your meal, add them to soups and stews, stir tinned sweetcorn into a salad, or enjoy frozen berries with yoghurt, ice cream or custard.
+Why not eat frozen vegetables with your meal, add them to soups and stews, stir tinned sweetcorn into a salad, or enjoy frozen berries with yoghurt, ice cream or custard.